 January 21, 2014

 Paul’s second letter to Timothy ends with a tender, straightforward call for the young pastor to stand firm in his faith.
-The sins and opposition which confronted the first-century church—including outwardly religious people who did not know the power of God—remain familiar to us today.
-When our focus is on God’s faithfulness, though, we can endure the falsehoods that come against us.
+The sins and opposition which confronted the first-century church—including outwardly religious people who did not know God’s power—remain familiar to us today.
+Yet when our focus is on God’s faithfulness, we can endure the falsehoods that come against us.
 Alistair Begg delivers a loving challenge to believers to withstand worldly pressure and minister the Gospel faithfully.

 1But understand this, that in the last days there will come times of difficulty.
 2For people will be lovers of self, lovers of money, proud, arrogant, abusive, disobedient to their parents, ungrateful, unholy, 3heartless, unappeasable, slanderous, without self-control, brutal, not loving good, 4treacherous, reckless, swollen with conceit, lovers of pleasure rather than lovers of God, 5having the appearance of godliness, but denying its power.
 Avoid such people.
 6For among them are those who creep into households and capture weak women, burdened with sins and led astray by various passions, 7always learning and never able to arrive at a knowledge of the truth.
 8Just as Jannes and Jambres opposed Moses, so these men also oppose the truth, men corrupted in mind and disqualified regarding the faith.
 9But they will not get very far, for their folly will be plain to all, as was that of those two men.